-Standard workflows are designed to trigger once a contact meets the enrollment triggers of that workflow.
+Start from scratch workflows are designed to trigger once a contact meets the enrollment triggers of that workflow.
 If a delay is added as the first action, that delay will be relative to when the contact was first enrolled in the workflow.
-When a delay is added anywhere else in a standard workflow, that delay is relative to the previous step, not to when the contact was first enrolled.
+When a delay is added anywhere else in the workflow, that delay is relative to the previous step, not to when the contact was first enrolled.

-Some common use cases for the standard workflow type include:
+Some common use cases for this type include:

 - Automating a series of actions once you capture a particular piece of information about a contact, such as their industry or persona.